 When you are ready just make the decision to be discplined in your trading, that means only taking planned trades and managing each trade properly taking partial profits and reducing risk not continually swinging for the fence. good luck.

-The following user says Thank You to londonkid for this post:
+The following 2 users say Thank You to londonkid for this post: